Find out about short-term and longer-term housing options if you're an EU citizen living in the UK.

 - lockers to store valuables

-Private hostels can usually also be able to help you with information on working and studying in the UK.
+Private hostels may help you with information on working and studying in the UK.

-The main advantages of private renting are that it's usually possible to move in quickly and there's often a lot of choice in terms of size and location.
+The main advantages of private renting are that you can usually move in quickly and you have a choice in terms of size, location and cost.

 Find out about tenancy deposit protection scheme rules.

-Many private tenancies are arranged through letting agencies but in many areas you can also find places through local papers, shop windows or by word of mouth.
+Many private tenancies are arranged through letting agencies.
+In many areas you can also find places through local papers, shop windows, by word of mouth or online.

 Find out more about ways to find a private rented home.